-- With the supply connected, switch RCD to ON. - Press test button marked 'T'.
+- With the supply connected, switch RCD to ON. - Press test button marked 'T'. - The unit should now 'trip off' and should be reset simply switching it on again.

+If the unit does not 'trip off' do not use the mains supply until the fault is corrected by consulting either your park owner or a qualified electrician.

+If the unit 'trips off', other than during test, again do not attempt to use the mains supply as there is a fault which needs expert attention.

+⚠WARNING: Never allow modifications to appliances, electrical and LPG systems except by a qualified Person.

-Unit should now 'trip off'.
-If so, reset the system by switching on again.
-If the unit does not 'trip off' do not use the mains supply until the fault is corrected - consult your park owner or qualified electrician.
-If the unit 'trips off', other than during test, again do not attempt to use the mains supply - there is a fault which needs expert attention.
-In case of difficulty consult an approved electrical installation contractor.
-It is dangerous to attempt modifications and additions yourself.
-Preferably not less than once a year, the electrical installation should be inspected and tested and a report on its condition obtained as prescribed in the Regulations for Electrical Installations, published by the Institute of Electrical Engineers.
+We recommend the electrical installation is inspected once a year by a qualified electrician and a report on its condition obtained as prescribed in the Regulations for Electrical Installations, published by the Institute of Electrical Engineers.

-Mains electricity and fault finding Symptom:
+Common electric fault finding:

-No mains electric working in the Leisure Lodge.
+No mains electric working in the RPH:

-- Is the RCD and miniature electric circuit breakers (MCB) switched on? - Is the Leisure Lodge connected to park supply? - Is the park supply switched on?
+- Is the RCD and miniature electric circuit breakers (MCB) switched on?

+- Is the RPH connected to park supply?

+- · Is the park supply switched on?